News & Resources

 Depending on which province you live in, your eligibility for health care could be in jeopardy if you’re gone too long.
 You must reside within your home province for a minimum of six months to qualify for coverage in most provinces.
 In Ontario, you can only be gone for a total of 212 days out of a 12-month period or you risk losing your residency coverage.

-So before leaving, you should visit your family doctor, dentist, and optometrist to make sure everything is okay.
-And while making your rounds, ask your medical professionals for a detailed list of your prescriptions, including eyewear, if you need them.
+So before leaving, visit your family doctor, dentist, and optometrist to make sure everything is okay.
+And while making rounds, ask your medical professionals for a detailed list of your prescriptions, including eyewear, if you need them.
 It will save you a lot of time and hassle should something happen while you are away.

 In terms of price, travel insurance premiums for snowbirds can differ from one provider to the next.
 Compare quotes to find the lowest price for the coverage you need.